ktrantech/osticket-prereqs/README.md

 ![Screenshot 2025-01-20 at 9 54 01 AM](https://github.com/user-attachments/assets/48afdff0-338b-448a-9855-5a3f25ea4e78)

-- In the Friendly Name box type in osticket
+- In the Friendly Name box type in osTicket
 - Click "Add to add osTicket VM

 <h2>Step.
-5 Connect to the osTicket VM and login using credentials from above</h2>
+5 Connect to the osTicket VM and log in using credentials from above</h2>

   ![image](https://github.com/user-attachments/assets/a6a480e1-dc56-4510-bf51-727c5e9d9f96)

   - Sometimes Azure will make you reset the password before signing in
-  - To do this click on osticket VM in Azure
+  - To do this click on osTicket VM in Azure
   - Under the Help tab click Reset Password
-  - Connect to osTicket VM after Password has been reset
+  - Connect to osTicket VM after the Password has been reset

 <h2>Step.
-6 Within the VM (osticket-vm) download the osTicket Installation File</h2>
+6 Within the VM (osTicket-vm) download the osTicket Installation File</h2>

 ![image](https://github.com/user-attachments/assets/359e60b1-a5b5-453c-9502-fac54ab9b02a)